openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

          ├── 000.png
          └── ...

-Future releases of OpenVINO Training Extensions will support other benchmark datasets such as Amazon's `Visual Anomaly (VisA) <https://github.com/amazon-science/spot-diff#data-download>`_ dataset.
+Future releases of OpenVINO Training Extensions will support other benchmark datasets, such as Amazon's `Visual Anomaly (VisA) <https://github.com/amazon-science/spot-diff#data-download>`_ dataset.
 Meanwhile, you can use the `MVTec AD dataset <https://www.mvtec.com/company/research/datasets/mvtec-ad/>`_ to train and test anomaly detection models, or use MVTec dataset structure to train and test anomaly detection models on your own dataset.

 Models
 ******